Do you still need a digital camera in the age of the Smartphone

 Check out the Sony DSC-HX 50 - this camera has a x30 zoom lens and was given high praise by Stuff magazine.

 Smartphone cameras are great for capturing moments in a point-and-shoot style, but what if you want to take your photography a step further?

 If you want more than just a snap it has to be a premium compact - these give you "manual control over the settings" Nigel at What Digital Camera explains.

 He said: "Premium compacts offering creative control over the aperture, shutter speed and other settings, appealing to those who want more than just a snap."

-To find out more about compact cameras, check out What Digital Camera's guide.
+To find out more about compact cameras, check out our photography buyer's guide.